-Here is the table and chair tops after 2 coats of stain.
+Here are the table and chair tops after 2 coats of stain.
 And I stated earlier I only did one coat to the bottoms because no one will see them…

 After letting the stain sit for at least 8 hours but I let mine sit longer… It was time to assemble the table and chairs back together.
 After they were all back together I applied Polycrylic to both the stain and paint to give them a better protective finish.

 Now when applying Polycrylic it will look blueish but do not worry it will dry clear.